A PivotTable is a powerful tool to calculate, summarize, and analyze data that lets you see comparisons, patterns, and trends in your data.

 More about using PivotTables in Excel

-To remove a PivotTable from your workbook in Excel for the web, select the entire PivotTable and press Delete.
+To remove a PivotTable from your workbook, select the entire PivotTable and press the delete key on your keyboard.

-If your PivotTable is on a separate sheet that has no other data you want to keep, right-click the sheet tab and click Delete.
+If your PivotTable is on a separate sheet that has no other data you want to keep, tap the sheet tab at the bottom of the screen and select Delete: